markpmlim/MetalCubemapping/Readme.md

                    asin(v.y));
 ```

 the six faces are generated in the correct order and orientation.
-This discrepancy could be due to the implementation in OpenGL drivers in macOS.
+This discrepancy could be due to the implementation in *OpenGL* drivers in macOS.

-The Metal fragment shader function of this demo is a port of the above OpenGL fragment shader program with some modifications.
+The Metal fragment shader function of this demo is a port of the above *OpenGL* fragment shader with some modifications.
 Because the 2D texture coordinate systems in Metal and OpenGL are different, the line of code listed above have to be written as:

 ```cpp
     float2 uv;